Diarkis/diarkis-server-template/examples/matching/secure-matching/README.md

 zero-trust security pattern where we require the information to be fetched from the API-server, which is authoritative, rather than from the user, who could spoof their request.

-We could imagine a user attempting to make a request that they are actually inelligible for, for example, attempting to initiate matchmaking using a rank—higher or lower—than their actual rank.
+We could imagine a user attempting to make a request that they are actually ineligible for, for example, attempting to initiate matchmaking using a rank—higher or lower—than their actual rank.

 An actual production implementation would need to provide some mechanism to indicate the validity